 The latter means measuring and mitigating the externalities of our other activities (e.g. energy production), which further points to the measurement complexity and the importance of holistic measurement systems.

 The impact measurement picture is quite clear for this goal.
 Are we able to produce energy in a renewable way in more and more places?
 Do people have access to this energy?
 How much are we investing, and is that investing yielding a return?

 A more interesting, and just as important assessment, is the continued investigation of how clean energy stacks up against other forms (i.e. fossil fuel based).
 Comparing how well we can deliver clean energy to the world and its benefits-to-risk ratio compared to traditional forms, will help policy makers and capital movers make better decisions.

 The most essential piece of this Goal is that it makes it clear that growth for growth’s sake is not the objective.

 Growth is important but so is how we grow.
 Fast growing countries like Ethiopia have the opportunity to capitalize on economic growth and to do so in a sustainable way.
 How do we incentivize that?

 One way is through measuring and demonstrating that sustainable development means even more economic success in the long run, especially because it helps infuse resilience into urban and country infrastructure.

-In part 2, we’ll explore the rest of the 17 Sustainable Development Goals from our perspective as impact data experts.
+In part 2, we’ll explore the rest of the 17 Sustainable Development Goals from our perspective as impact data experts to help you better understand how we might achieve quality SDG measurement.
 For now, if you want to dive deeper into the data on targets and indicators provided by the United Nations, click here.